 In January and February 2021, the Company completed a series of five offerings, all of which were priced at-the-market under applicable NASDAQ rules.
 The first four offerings were registered direct offerings of common stock under its shelf registration statement, and in each such case, in a concurrent private placement, the Company also issued such investors one warrant to purchase common stock for each two shares purchased in the transaction.
 Following those four offerings, the Company completed a private placement of common stock, with each investor receiving one warrant to purchase common stock for each two shares purchased in the transaction.
 In June 2021, the Company completed a registered direct offering of common stock and warrants.
-The warrants became exercisable on the effective date of an increase in the number of shares of the Company's authorized common stock, which occurred on August 17, 2021, and expire three years after the initial exercise date.
-In each case, each such investor warrant is exercisable immediately upon issuance and will expire five and one-half years from the issue date.
-In each case, the Company paid to the placement agent an aggregate fee equal to 7.5% of the aggregate gross proceeds received by the Company in the offering and reimbursed the placement agent for certain non-accountable and out-of-pocket expenses.
+In each case, the Company paid to the placement agent an aggregate fee equal to 7.5% of the aggregate gross proceeds received by the Company in the offering and a management fee equal to 1% of the aggregate gross proceeds received by the Company in the offering and reimbursed the placement agent for certain non-accountable and out-of-pocket expenses.
 In addition, the Company granted to the placement agent, or its assigns warrants to purchase 7.5% of the shares sold to investors in the offering at an exercise price equal to 125% of the price of the shares in the transaction, with a term of five years for the registered direct offerings (three years for the June 2021 offering) or five and one-half years for the private placement.